Podcast Marketing

 Google Ads

-This tactic is also cost effective, and you’ll gain access to data on the kind of searches people are conducting when they click on your ads, which can provide great insight for your overall marketing strategy.
+This tactic is also cost-effective, and you’ll gain access to data on the kind of searches people are conducting when they click on your ads, which can provide great insight into your overall marketing strategy.

 Podcast Advertising Platforms